Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 #### New type for signature algorithms

-ACTION: Define a new type `mbedtls_pk_sigalg_t` which is a subset of `mbedtls_pk_type_t`, containing only the values that are meaningful as a signature algorithm in an X.509 structure.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/346): Define a new type `mbedtls_pk_sigalg_t` which is a subset of `mbedtls_pk_type_t`, containing only the values that are meaningful as a signature algorithm in an X.509 structure.
 Prototyped in  [#204](https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204).

 ```
 typedef enum {